-According to Zhu, that goes to explain why a high-energy, masculine-charged event like a soccer match or hockey game is better paired with a basket of greasy nachos than a light salad.
+According to the folks at SEO Gold Coast, this coincides and goes to explain why a high-energy, masculine-charged event like a soccer match or hockey game is better paired with a basket of greasy nachos than a light salad.

 “Sometimes, what we choose to eat really is just an impulsive, rather than a logical decision,” he said.

 The third stage of the study revealed how blatant appeals toward either gender, such as the slogan “The muffin for Real Men,” have a reverse effect and actually turn-off would-be buyers.

 The implication from a marketing perspective, said Zhu, is to be aware of packaging and presentation.

 “If one of your features is to promote healthy eating habits and your food is actually healthy, then your packaging needs to be consistent with [femininity],” he said.